ctjong/orion/Readme.md

 | ownerid | id of the record owner | int | false | 0 | user | owner
 | createdtime | timestamp of the record creation | timestamp | false | 0 | null | null

 The data types "id" and "timestamp" are special types reserved only for fields "id" and "createdtime".
-We add the default fields above to every entity specified in the config, except those that are part of the default entities (see below).
+We add the default fields above to every entity specified in the config, except those that are part of the [default entities](#default-entities).
 Default fields cannot be overridden, so if a field with the same name as one of the default fields exists in the config, that field will be ignored.

-Here are the default entities:
+#### Default Entities

+There are also some entities that we add to the config at runtime, both when an SQL query is being constructed using setup.js and when an actual API app is being initialized.

 - **user** - User entity for storing user information.
 This entity will be used if authentication is enabled.
     - **fields**